doherty100/azuresandbox/README.md

 ### Perform custom quick start deployment

+---

 A custom deployment will likely be required to connect the quick starts to an organization's private network.
 This section provides guidance on how to customize each of the quick starts.
 The [CIDR to IPv4 Conversion](https://ipaddressguide.com/cidr) tool may be useful for completing this section.

----

-#### Private network IP address ranges (sample)
+#### Determine private network IP address ranges (sample)

-Use this section to document an organization's private network IP address ranges by consulting a network professional.
+Use this section to document one or more private network IP address ranges by consulting a network professional.
 This is required if you want to establish a [hybrid connection](https://docs.microsoft.com/en-us/azure/architecture/solution-ideas/articles/hybrid-connectivity) between an organization's private network and the quick starts.
-Make your own copy of this table and change these sample values to your custom values.
+The sample includes two IP address ranges encompassed by a private network.
+Make a copy of this table and change the sample values to custom values.

 IP address range | CIDR | First | Last | IP address count
 --- | --- | --- | --- | --:
 Primary range | 10.0.0.0/8 | 10.0.0.0 | 10.255.255.255 | 16,777,216
 Secondary range | 162.44.0.0/16 | 162.44.0.0 | 162.44.255.255 | 65,536

-#### Custom IP address ranges (sample)
+#### Determine custom IP address ranges (sample)

 Use this section to customize the default IP address ranges used by the quick starts to support routing on an organization's private network.
-The aggregate range would should be determined by consulting a network professional, and will likely be allocated using an aggregate range that falls within the private network ip address ranges discussed previously.
-Make your own copy of this table and change these sample values to your custom values.
+The aggregate range should be determined by consulting a network professional, and will likely be allocated using a range that falls within the private network ip address ranges discussed previously, and the rest of the ip address ranges must be contained within it.
+Make a copy of this table and change the sample values to custom values.
 Note this sample uses the suggested minimum address ranges from the default IP address ranges described previously.

 IP address range | CIDR | First | Last | IP address count
 --- | --- | --- | --- | --: